Off The GridMay 25, 2017

 In a typical scenario, I will draw two tubes from my blood and put a fake name on one of the test tubes.
 Mind you, it is fun to make up imaginary identifies and names, but I try not to get too creative so I do not arouse suspicion.

-In Conclusion: From trial and error, the labs we use at Integrative Health include the FIT Test from KBMO and food intolerance tests from USBiotek and Meridian Valley Labs.
+In Conclusion: From trial and error, the labs we use at Integrative Health include the FIT Test from KBMO and testing for food intolerance from USBiotek and Meridian Valley Labs.

-Do I Need To Test More Than Once?
+Do I Need To Test Food Intolerances More Than Once?

 The fact of the matter is that food reactions can change over time.
 When someone does have a high number of reactions and significant digestive symptoms, it might be helpful to test several times a year – while working hard to avoid reactive foods and heal the intestinal tract.